arvinkent18/reactjs_news_app/README.md

 # reactjs_news_app
 # News Feed Application

-A ReactJS web application that fetches updated news from different sources using the **News API**.
+A ReactJS web application with Redux that fetches updated news from different sources using the **News API**.

 ## Getting Started